 The popularity of owning an Elephant Ear Plant or one of the Alocasia varieties is growing among gardeners.
-Due to the shape of its leaves, it is also known as Elephant Ear and is regarded as one of the finest tropical plants for decorating your house or apartment.
+People also know it as Elephant Ear due to the shape of its leaves.
+Many regard it as one of the finest tropical plants for decorating your house or apartment.

 Its striking look also makes it ideal for office space, where its ambiance and lovely foliage will help brighten the environment.